AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

 1. On your local workstation, change to the project directory for your Commerce project.

-1. Check out the environment branch for the instance you want integrate with Experience Cloud.
+1. Check out the environment branch for the instance to integrate with Experience Cloud.

 1. Verify that Adobe IMS is enabled.